 SB 22-034 was enacted on June 2, 2022 and is codified as sections 7-90-314 and 7-90-315, C.R.S.
 The intent of SB 22-034 is to provide remedies for fraudulent filings in the business registry of the Colorado Secretary of State’s office (“SOS” or “Department of State”).

-The Department of State serves as Colorado’s filing registry for business entity formation documents and associated documents, e.g., articles of incorporation, periodic reports (renewals), statements of change or correction, dissolution, etc. Documents are filed electronically in real-time through SOS’s online filing system, as authorized by section 24-21-11, C.R.S.
+The Department of State serves as Colorado’s filing registry for business entity formation documents and associated documents, e.g., articles of incorporation, periodic reports (renewals), statements of change or correction, dissolution, etc. Documents are filed electronically in real-time through the SOS’s online filing system, as authorized by section 24-21-111, C.R.S.

 Section 7-90-314, C.R.S., creates a complaint and remedy process for two types of business identity theft: (1) situations where an individual’s name and/or address have been used without consent in a business filing; and (2) situations where an individual’s own registered Colorado business has been subject to an unauthorized filing by an unknown 3rd party.
 If the Colorado Attorney General investigates the complaint and certifies its allegations, section 7-90-314, C.R.S., directs the SOS to subsequently mark businesses and filings as unauthorized or fraudulent, as well as redact names and addresses from filings.
 In the case of an unauthorized or fraudulent business, the SOS is directed to terminate the entity’s document filing capability to prevent further filings.
-This complaint and remedy process becomes available on February 1, 2023.
+This complaint and remedy process became available on February 1, 2023.

 Section 7-90-315, C.R.S., mandated the creation of a working group (“Fraudulent Filings Working Group” or “Working Group”) to study additional measures “to counteract fraudulent filings in the online business filing system.”

+The Working Group unanimously adopts this report’s recommendations and urges the Secretary of State and the General Assembly to take up consideration of these recommendations as soon as possible.